ProfJski/ArtColors/README.md

 ## Challenge #3: Preserve traditional color harmonies in palette selection
 The term [color harmony](https://blog.thepapermillstore.com/color-theory-color-harmonies/) is used in art to describe the theory of choosing attractive palettes which achieve different artistic effects.
-In a *musical* harmony, notes played at the same time need to be sufficiently distinct to avoid dissonance, but the separation between the notes achieves the overall feeling of the chord.
+In a *musical* harmony, notes played at the same time need to be sufficiently distinct to avoid dissonance, but the separation between the notes achieves the overall feeling of the chord (major chord vs. minor, etc.).
 So likewise in a *color* harmony, colors are chosen that pair together to achieve a palette that produces a certain aesthetic effect.
 (A bonus for *color* harmonization, unlike music, is that a narrow range of colors (called analogous) are not dissonant.)
+A "complementary color" is its "opposite" on the traditional color wheel, which has its roots in the after-image one sees after looking at a bright color then looking at white.

 A book on color theory for painting will effectively demonstrate how a painter's choice of palette greatly impacts his artwork.